Spring 2026 Conference Speaker Bios

 Henish Bhansali

-Dr. Henish Bhansali is a leader in value-based care (VBC), serving as the chief medical officer of Medical Home Network (MHN), where he leads VBC transformation for 350,000+ Medicaid and Medicare patients at FQHCs across eight states.
+Dr. Henish Bhansali is a leader in value-based care (VBC), and most recently served as the chief medical officer of Medical Home Network (MHN), where he lead VBC transformation for 350,000+ Medicaid and Medicare patients at FQHCs across eight states.
 Previously as VP and senior medical director of care navigation at Oak Street Health, he developed specialty and diagnostic care strategies including network sculpting and integrating e-consults for 100,000+ Medicare Advantage (MA) patients, across 22 states.
 In 2021, he joined Duly as senior VP of MA, managing a $840M budget for 90,000 full-risk MA and REACH patients, focusing on total cost of care, HEDIS/STARS performance, care model design and delivery, population health, and payor relationships.
 Dr. Bhansali has formal training in VBC from HBS, serves on the NAACOS Education Committee, is a fellow of the American College of Physicians, is a Presidential Leadership Scholar, and holds board certification in internal and obesity medicine.
 He is also an adjunct professor at the University of Illinois, teaching population health in their MHA program.

 Tori Bratcher